Survey definitions and methodology of the survey

 The first survey was a census.
-The target population was all structures in all provinces and territories with at least one rental unit subsidized by a public entity.
-This could be a public entity like the federal government, provincial government and municipal government.
+The target population was all structures in all provinces and territories with at least 1 rental unit subsidized by a public entity.
+This could be a public entity like the federal government, provincial government or municipal government.
 It can be by a private entity like non-profits, co-ops or faith-based organizations.

 Data collection for the first cycle of the survey took place over the course of 1 year starting in November 2018.
 Data was collected at a structure/project level and included information such as:

 - services offered